kdheepak/blog/content/38-rust-lua-nvim.md

 This is not unlike how `Python` loads C shared libraries as `Python` modules.

-This means any shared library that exposes the C ABI that lua expects is a valid lua module.
+This means any shared library that exposes the C ABI that lua expects is also a valid lua module.
 This also means you can create a lua module that can be imported in neovim's built in lua interpreter from any programming language that allows you to create shared libraries.

 Enter rust.